Strathcom/bootstrap/README.md

 # SMI Notice!
+This is a fork of the Twitter/Bootstrap project @2.0.4.
 Project-specific customizations must not go into this repository, the customizations here will affect all sites using this library.

 You've been warned.